Introduction to Smart Manufacturing 100

 MESs.
 A software application that monitors and analyzes machine performance data related to processing materials and producing finished products.
 Manufacturing execution systems, also known as manufacturing operations management systems, can be used to integrate performance data from multiple machines in a product lifecycle execution (PLE) system.

-MOM.
+Manufacturing execution systems.
 A software application that monitors and analyzes machine performance data related to processing materials and producing finished products.
-Manufacturing operations management systems, also called manufacturing execution systems, can be used to integrate performance data from multiple machines in a product lifecycle execution (PLE) system.
+MESs, also known as manufacturing operations management systems, can be used to integrate performance data from multiple machines in a product lifecycle execution (PLE) system.

 multilayer maps